 • EMG biofeedback involves the placement of sensors or electrodes on the targeted muscle groups.
 These sensors detect and record the electrical activity generated by muscle contractions.

-• The EMG signals are then transmitted to a monitoring device, which can be a computer screen or an auditory feedback system.
+• The EMG signals are then transmitted to a monitoring device, a computer screen, or an auditory feedback system.

 • Patients receive real-time visual or auditory cues based on their muscle activity.
-This feedback allows them to observe and adjust their muscle engagement, ensuring they are targeting the right muscles and using proper techniques during exercises.
+This feedback allows them to observe and adjust muscle engagement, ensuring they target the right muscles and use proper exercise techniques.

 • Over time, patients can learn to control and strengthen these muscle groups effectively, which can contribute to improved bladder control and the management of urinary incontinence.